Characteristics of osteoporosis

 The main causes of osteoporosis are

-- Menopause: Osteoporosis is one of the consequences of menopause, especially when the loss of ovulation occurs in old age.
-The lack of estrogen during menopause, and especially during the first 5 years of post menopause calcium absorption gradually decreases which will produce a weaker skeleton.
-It is estimated that in the first 5 years of post-menopausal process, women can lose up to 20% of bone mass.
+Menopause: Osteoporosis is one of the consequences of menopause, especially when the loss of ovulation occurs in old age.
+The lack of estrogen during menopause, and especially during the first 5 years of post menopause is the reason that calcium absorption gradually decreases which will produce a weaker skeleton.
+It is estimated that in the first 5 years of postmenopausal process, women can lose up to 20% of bone mass.

 - Lack of exercise: Lack of exercise leads to decreased bone tissue.
 It has been clearly seen that astronauts who are subjected to periods of weightlessness with no physical exertion have significant bone loss.
 Also those who have suffered prolonged detention have noticed the same symptoms.
 Moreover it should be noted that many elite athletes who have very low weights also have very low estrogen levels may also have osteoporosis.